CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 ![](img\Controls8.png)

 CIS Controls V7 is the default CIS Controls shown when viewing a Configuration Assessment Result in the Controls View.
 Note that CIS Controls V7.0 is the same as V7.1.
 In this view, it is possible to toggle to CIS Controls V8.
 [CIS Controls V8 was released](https://www.cisecurity.org/controls/v8/) in May 2021.
 CIS Controls V8 has reduced the list of 20 CIS Controls to 18.
-"Safeguards" were previously known as "Sub-Controls" prior to Version 8 of the CIS Controls.
+Please note that Safeguard is the newer term in CIS Controls v8, while Sub-Control was the term used previously in CIS Controls v7.0/v7.1.

 Select a CIS Controls version to view additional information for each Control: